fbpx

 Summer Activities: Catholic Homeschooling

 “Summer homeschooling!?” you say.
-“Why would I homeschool over summer?
+“Why would I homeschool over the summer?
 What about the break part of summer break?”

 Arts, Crafts, and Gardening

 Crafting, art, gardening…it all sounds fun, but are all these really forms of education?
 Absolutely!
-If it is teaching your child a skill or giving them information about the world, its education.
+If it is teaching your child a skill or giving them information about the world, it’s education.
 And it is precisely this sort of leisurely, hands-on education that suits summer break so well.

 Feeding Curiosity